Computers with Internet for Public Use

 These library-owned computers provide full, unfiltered Internet access and are located in the adult areas of all three branches.
 Because of their popularity, we require signup with a library card.
 Use is limited to 30 minute sessions, but there is no limit on the number of sessions and sessions are automatically extended when no one is waiting.
 In addition to the Internet, these workstations also provide Microsoft Office XP Professional (including Word, Excel, Access, and PowerPoint), Windows XP and MS Office XP tutorials, and seven Magic School Bus programs.

 Printing to vended (15 cents per page) black-and-white laser printers is available.
-You may open your files from or save your files to any of four locations: a 3-1/4" floppy drive, a CD-RW drive (only at the Main Library and Coolidge Corner), your own USB "flash" drive, or a shared public folder on a network server.
+You may open your files from or save your files to any of three locations: a CD-RW drive (only at the Main Library and Coolidge Corner), your own USB "flash" drive, or a shared public folder on a network server.
 You must provide your own removable media.
 Files stored on the shared public folder are accessible to everyone in our buildings, from any computer.
 There is no privacy, no security, and no backup procedure.
 We reserve the right to clean out this folder as needed, although staff will never delete documents, spreadsheets, or other obvious user-created files that are less than a week old.
 However, there have been instances of other patrons deleting other people's files within minutes of their creation, so we strongly recommend that users of our computers bring their own removable media and save only to that.
 Because floppy disks are unreliable and easily damaged or erased and because saving to CD-RW discs can be cumbersome and difficult, Library IT staff strongly recommend that the public use USB flash drives (aka memory sticks, thumbdrives, jump drives, etc.).
 The Library will probably begin phasing out floppy drives in the near future.

 Sound and multimedia: We do not provide headphones, but you may attach your own pair to a jack on the front of these computers for sound.
 We have installed some standard plug-ins for multimedia (Flash, Quick Time, Real Player, Windows Media Player, Acrobat Reader, Java), but we make no guarantee that all such media will play well on our computers.
 We do not encourage the use of our computers for streaming media presentations and large media downloads because of the adverse impact on overall network performance.
 At some point, we may have to throttle or even block such uses.